DIY Touring: How To Plan A Music Tour And Make ItHappen

 Although not always possible, try to make sure that your tour locations are not too far apart.
 This will only add unnecessary pressure to make it to the location on time and take away from your focus of putting on a great show for the fans!
 If you are based in the UK, perhaps start with a tour of Britain first.
 You can always aim for a European tour once you gain more traction!

 Unless you don’t mind sleeping in a tiny van with your pals for a few weeks (or more!), finding suitable accommodation is crucial!
 Speak with other bands you’re touring with or local acts to arrange this.
 It’s also a good idea to ask the venue or the music promoter, as they might have a flat for you to stay in.
-As an artist or band that’s just starting out, splashing out all your hard earned cash on hotel rooms isn’t sustainable but it’s worth looking for a good deal.
+As an artist or band that’s just starting out, splashing out all your hard-earned cash on hotel rooms isn’t sustainable but it’s worth looking for a good deal.
 If you’re slightly more established, getting hotel rooms will be much more comfortable.
 Crashing with others is also a great way to meet people!
+Whichever way you decide to go, just make sure to plan this far enough ahead of your music tour.
 Finally, check that there is going to be enough parking space.
 The last thing you want is to be carrying all your equipment miles from the venue, or getting a parking ticket!

 5. Being the opening act